Quick Exit

 Closing panel for the Māori public hearing

-The panel will be made up of five representatives who will speak from different lived experiences.
+The panel was made up of five representatives who spoke from different lived experiences.
 Some are survivors, and others have worked with survivors and in the State care system.
-Panellists will listen to all evidence shared by witnesses across the two-week hearing.
-They will provide context to the lived experiences shared by survivors.
-Panellists will explore what a transformed State care system could look like for Māori.
+Panellists listened to all evidence shared by witnesses across the two-week hearing.
+They provided context to the lived experiences shared by survivors.
+Panellists explored what a transformed State care system could look like for Māori.

-Paora Moyle (Ngāti Porou) is a survivor of both State and faith-based abuse and has 30 years’ experience as a social worker.
+Paora Moyle (Ngāti Porou) is a survivor of both State and faith-based abuse and had 30 years’ experience as a social worker.
 She was a lead claimant in the Waitangi Tribunal Oranga Tamariki inquiry.
-She is currently studying towards a doctorate in child trauma and State care.
-Over many years, Paora has used her lived experience to support other survivor whānau.
+At the time of the hearing she was studying towards a doctorate in child trauma and State care.
+Over many years, Paora used her lived experience to support other survivor whānau.
 She was one of the authors of the 2021 Hāhā-uri, hāhā-tea – Māori Involvement in State Care 1950-1999 report.

-Gary Williams MNZM For more than 40 years, Gary has been influential in driving change for disabled people and Māori.
+Gary Williams MNZM For more than 40 years, Gary had been influential in driving change for disabled people and Māori.
 He is a proud trustee of Ngā Hau e Whā National Marae in Ōtautahi, and other NGOs.
-Gary is a member of the Royal Commission’s Survivor Advisory Group of Experts.
+Gary was a member of the Royal Commission’s Survivor Advisory Group of Experts.

 Hera Clarke (Te Aupōuri, Ngāpuhi, Ngāti Porou) has an extensive background as a social worker and counsellor.
-She has experience in senior management with Ministry of Social Development, Oranga Tamariki and its predecessor Child Youth and Family.
-Hera has led family and sexual violence programmes and been a social work lecturer at Unitech teaching family systems and te Tiriti o Waitangi.
-She has held senior roles in the Anglican Church.
+She had experience in senior management with Ministry of Social Development, Oranga Tamariki and its predecessor Child Youth and Family.
+Hera led family and sexual violence programmes and had been a social work lecturer at Unitech teaching family systems and te Tiriti o Waitangi.
+She had held senior roles in the Anglican Church.

 Denise Messiter is from Ngāti Pūkenga ki Waiau.
-She has a background in Māori and indigenous peoples development and has worked alongside indigenous communities in South Africa and Australia to implement social and economic solutions that seek to reclaim their independence.
-Denise is the general manager of Te Whāriki Mana Wāhine o Hauraki, supporting whānau who have lived experience of mahi tūkino - or domestic and sexual violence, and abuse in care - to design their healing pathways using tāngata whenua approaches that focus on restoring mana.
+She has a background in Māori and indigenous peoples development and had worked alongside indigenous communities in South Africa and Australia to implement social and economic solutions that seek to reclaim their independence.
+At the time of the hearing Denise was the general manager of Te Whāriki Mana Wāhine o Hauraki, supporting whānau who have lived experience of mahi tūkino - or domestic and sexual violence, and abuse in care - to design their healing pathways using tāngata whenua approaches that focus on restoring mana.
 Denise has a background in counselling with a focus on sexual violence.

-Facilitator – Professor Tracey McIntosh MNZM (Ngāi Tūhoe) is Professor of Indigenous Studies and Co-Head of Te Wānanga o Waipapa at the University of Auckland.
-She has worked many years with incarcerated whānau, particularly with wāhine Māori, with a focus on addressing issues of poverty, inequality and social justice.
-She recognises the significance of working with those that have lived experiences of incarceration and marginalisation and acknowledges them as experts of their own condition.
-Tracey is the Chief Science Advisor to the Ministry of Social Development and is a Commissioner at the Criminal Cases Review Commission.
-She has previously taught in the sociology and criminology programme at the University of Auckland.
+Facilitator – Professor Tracey McIntosh MNZM (Ngāi Tūhoe) at the time of the hearing was a Professor of Indigenous Studies and Co-Head of Te Wānanga o Waipapa at the University of Auckland.
+She had worked many years with incarcerated whānau, particularly with wāhine Māori, with a focus on addressing issues of poverty, inequality and social justice.
+She recognised the significance of working with those that have lived experiences of incarceration and marginalisation and acknowledged them as experts of their own condition.
+Tracey was the Chief Science Advisor to the Ministry of Social Development and was a Commissioner at the Criminal Cases Review Commission at the time of the hearing.
+She had previously taught in the sociology and criminology programme at the University of Auckland.

 18.03.2022 Maori Hearing Transcription EXPERT PANEL